sib-swiss/dsWrappr/README.md

 # dsWrappr
-Automatic creation of client/server set of datashield packages.
+Automatic creation of client/server sets of datashield packages.